equinixmetal-archive/docs-packet-legacy/guides/03-kubernetes/02-ditch-cobbler-for-rack-n.md

 <!-- <meta>
 {
     "title": "Ditch Cobbler for RackN",
-    "description": "Ditch Cobbler for RackN on Packet", "tag": ["Ditch Cobbler", "RackN"],
+    "description": "Framework to orchestrate bare metal in any enivorment, using RackN and Packet's bare metal", "tag": ["Ditch Cobbler", "RackN"],
     "seo-title": "Ditch Cobbler for RackN - Packet Technical Guides", "seo-description": "Ditch Cobbler for RackN on Packet",